-Cash provided by investing activities was \$108 million and \$45 million in the three months ended January 31, 2019 and 2018, respectively.
-The net increase in cash flow from investing activities in 2019 compared to 2018 was primarily attributable to lower purchases and higher maturities of marketable securities, a decrease in the purchase of equipment leased to others and proceeds from the sale of a majority interest in Navistar Defense and the sale of our joint venture in China with JAC, partially offset by a decrease in the sale of marketable securities and an increase in capital expenditures.
+Cash provided by investing activities was \$109 million and \$133 million in the nine months ended July 31, 2019 and 2018, respectively.
+The decrease in cash flow from investing activities in 2019 compared to 2018 was primarily attributable to lower net liquidations of marketable securities and an increase in capital expenditures, partially offset by decreases in the purchase of marketable securities and equipment leased to others, higher maturities of marketable securities, proceeds from the sale of a majority interest in Navistar Defense, and the sale of our joint venture in China with JAC.